ambanum/disinfo.quaidorsay.fr-ops/README.md

 - **Setup a phoenix server:**

   Before all, following backup steps are required:
-  - Create a dump of the Mattermost MySQL database with `mysqldump -u root mattermost -p -r /tmp/dump.sql`.
+  - Create a dump of the Mattermost MySQL database on the remote server with `mysqldump -u root mattermost -p -r /tmp/dump.sql`.
   - Copy the resulting dump to the Mattermost role's `files` directory of this project on your local machine with: `scp -r -p cloud@disinfo.quaidorsay.fr:/tmp/dump.sql ./roles/infra/mattermost/files`.
+  - Create a copy of Mattermost `data` files with `sudo cp -a /opt/mattermost/data/ /tmp/mattermost/data`
+  - Changes Mattermost `data` files permissions `sudo chown cloud -R /tmp/mattermost/data`
+  - Copy Mattermost `data` files to the Mattermost role's `files` directory of this project on your local machine with: `scp -r -p cloud@disinfo.quaidorsay.fr:/tmp/mattermost/data ./roles/infra/mattermost/files`.
   - Copy all scrapped political ads data to the new server directly (there is more than 500Go).
 Connect to `disinfo.quaidorsay.fr` server and run: `rsync -azP /mnt/data/political-ads-scraper/ cloud@sismo.quaidorsay.fr:/mnt/data/political-ads-scraper`.

 ```